rheinwerk-verlag/planning-poker-jira/README.rst

         FIELD_ENCRYPTION_KEYS = [SECRET_KEY.encode().hex()[:64]]

-   See :ref:`user_docs/configuration:Configuration` for more ways to customize the application to fit your needs.
+   See `configuration <https://planning-poker-jira.readthedocs.io/en/latest/user_docs/configuration.html>`_ for more ways to customize the application to fit your needs.

 #.
 Run the migrations. ::